eva

 Current understanding

 Access Without Understanding names the problem cleanly: AI access is now near-universal in legal teams, but AI *literacy* is not.
 The result is a productivity bimodal — the same tool that 10x's one lawyer wastes another's afternoon.
 The piece argues this is not a training problem solvable by another LMS module; it's a fluency problem, closer to learning a new analytical lens.
 Legal Tech Trends Newsletter: #50 reports lessons from training 3,000+ lawyers — a rare empirical anchor.
 The pattern: structured exposure works, one-off demos don't.
 The Tools Lawyers (Might) Build For Themselves argues the literacy bar is rising fast: lawyers who can build their own no-code/low-code/vibe-coded tools are operating in a different professional category.
 Paralegal Parity flags paralegal-level AI adoption as the litmus test — if paralegals are using it well, the team has crossed the literacy threshold.
+The introduction of personal AI agents, as discussed in We Gave Every Employee an AI Agent.
+Here's What We're Doing Differently Now., illustrates the complexities of AI adoption.
+While the intention was to enhance productivity, the experience revealed that merely providing access to AI agents without proper literacy and support led to unreliable outcomes.
+This reflects the broader issue of AI literacy; without a foundational understanding, the tools can become burdensome rather than beneficial.
+After the Personal Agent further emphasizes that the assumption that every employee needs a personal AI agent can be misguided if the necessary skills to leverage these tools effectively are lacking.
+This underscores the need for targeted training that goes beyond access to technology and focuses on developing the analytical skills required to utilize AI effectively.
 Legal Tech Has Changed.
 Legal Teams Need New Skills to Navigate It. connects literacy to market navigation, not just tool use: lawyers need new skills to evaluate AI vendors, not just to operate them.

 Tensions